0LNetworkCommunity/libra-legacy-v6/language/stdlib/transaction_scripts/doc/transaction_script_documentation.md

 #### Script create_validator_operator_account

 Creates a Validator Operator account.
-This transaction can only be sent by the Libra Root account.
+This transaction can only be sent by the Diem Root account.

 Script documentation: <code><a href="transaction_script_documentation.md#create_validator_operator_account">create_validator_operator_account</a></code>